 The administration reserves the right to determine if a student is dressed and groomed appropriately and may ask the student to make changes if they deem it necessary Brook Hill has chosen to implement the dress code policy by the adoption of a uniform program.
-It is required that all uniforms be purchased from Land's End.
-For 2019-2020 school year, Academy Uniforms brand clothing (previously purchased) is approved.
+It is required that all uniforms be purchased from Land's End or Academy Uniforms brand clothing.
 Students are expected to adhere to the dress code while officially representing Brook Hill.

-Girls' Daily Attire (Monday, Tuesday, Thursday)
+Girls' Daily Attire (Monday, Tuesday,

+Thursday)